Skip to main content

 • LTV by segment: Which customer types generate the most long-term value?

-Tracking these metrics helps you continuously refine which signals and criteria best predict a high-value customer.
+Tracking these helps you continuously refine which signals and criteria best predict a high-value customer.
 For more on the KPIs that matter in B2B prospecting, see our Sales KPIs guide.

 Common Mistakes When Targeting a B2B Clientele